cledson-leite/cledson-leite/ReadMe.md

 Use of the JavaScript language on the front end and back end through its frameworks and libraries:
 - NodeJs (express, nestjs, typeorm, mongoose. prism)
-- ReactJs (hooks, Redux, saga, axios, contextApi, axios, styled components)
+- ReactJs (nextjs, hooks, Redux, saga, axios, contextApi, axios, styled components)
 - Java (springboot, springSecurity, kafka, jpa, lombok)

 <br>